Code-Institute-Submissions/amj-web-drinks-menu_OctResub/README.md

 * Responsive to different screen sizes [Link](http://www.responsinator.com/?url=https%3A%2F%2F8000-amjweb-drinksmenu-kaemokxwq2e.ws-eu64.gitpod.io%2Fcocktails%2F)

 ## Errors
-* The Sign In button in the text box on the front page doesn't work.
-I didn't check it before deployment.
-(VERY silly I know).
 * The welcome message next to the add post button is no needed and in the wrong place.
 * The text size changes on the log in page.
 * There are probably MANY more, time was huge issue for me in this project after a lengthy leave of abscence.